10/30/2020

 speaker

-I guess just wanted to follow back to the to the margin question here in Q4 and just make sure I understood the underlying comments.
-But if we look at where you've seen the Q3, you know, you've spent most of the restructuring dollars this year.
-It's been in aerospace and PMT.
-And, you know, if we look at Q3, that's where you had the largest kind of deltas from a pick up.
-Is that still where you would think to see a lot of the improvement in Q4, particularly in those two segments?
-Certainly, again,
+Good morning.
+I guess just wanted to follow back to the margin question here in Q4 and just make sure I understood the underlying comments.
+But if we look at where you've spent most of the restructuring dollars this year, it's been in aerospace and PMT.
+And if we look at Q3, that's where you had the largest kind of deltas from a pickup.
+Is that still where you would think to see a lot of the improvements in Q4, particularly in those two segments?

 speaker